 The best live streaming service + the best on-demand service

-YouTube TV has 85+ live channels, three simultaneous streams, six user profiles, unlimited cloud DVR storage (recordings expire in nine months), and a healthy on-demand library (they don’t advertise its exact size).
-Max, of course, is all on-demand TV and movies.
-It comes with a wealth of licensed (like Friends) and original content and three simultaneous streams,—but no live channels or DVR.
+YouTube TV has 100+ live channels, three simultaneous streams, six user profiles, unlimited cloud DVR storage (recordings expire in nine months), and a healthy on-demand library (they don’t advertise its exact size).
+Max, of course, is all premium on-demand TV and movies, plus all the reality TV of Discovery+.
+Max also features a wealth of licensed content (like Friends), original programming, and three simultaneous streams—but no live channels.

 Customize it